chhjel/HealthCheck/README.md

         protected override HCIntegratedLoginResult HandleLoginRequest(HCIntegratedLoginRequest request)
         {
             var success = _myAccessService.AuthenticateUser(request.Username, request.Password);

-            return new HCIntegratedLoginResult
-            {
-                Success = success,
+            // If using 2FA controller (see below), the 2FA code can be validated using Validate2FACode(userSecret, request.TwoFactorCode);
-                ErrorMessage = $"Wrong username or password, try again or give up."
+            return HCIntegratedLoginResult.CreateResult(success, "Wrong username or password, try again or give up.");
-            };
         }
     }
     ```